nsh07/urban-plus-plus/README.md

 #### If no result is found

 If no search results are found, the API URL returns an empty list.
 This can lead to errors if you try to access definitions from any index.
-To avoid this, the `fetch()` method returns `CURLE_GOT_NOTHING` if no search results can be found for the current search term.
+To avoid this, the `fetch()` member function returns `CURLE_GOT_NOTHING` if no search results can be found for the current search term.
 To utilise this, modify your error-catching if/else statements accordingly:

 ```cpp
 ...